GG(LEGAL) - RELATIONS WITH GOVERNMENTAL AGENCIES AND AUTHORITIES

 - A person or entity that has been hired to represent associations or other entities for the purpose of affecting the outcome of legislation, agency rules, ordinances, or other government policies.

 To Employ Lobbyists

 A state agency, including a college district, may not use appropriated money to employ, as a regular full-time or part-time or contract employee, a person who is required by Government Code Chapter 305 to register as a lobbyist.
-Except for an institution of higher education as defined by Education Code 61.003, including a community college district, a state agency may not use any money under its control to employ or contract with an individual who is required by Government Code Chapter 305 to register as a lobbyist.
+Except for an institution of higher education, including a college district, a state agency may not use any money under its control to employ or contract with an individual who is required by Government Code Chapter 305 to register as a lobbyist.